dirtsimple/php-server/README.md

 If you want to add cron jobs, you have two options:

 * Generate a `/etc/crontabs/nginx` crontab file
-* Add scripts to a subdirectory of `/etc/periodic`, either `15min`, `hourly`, `daily`, `weekly`, or `monthly`
+* Add scripts to a subdirectory of `/etc/periodic`.
+Scripts must be in a subdirectory named `15min`, `hourly`, `daily`, `weekly`, or `monthly`  (e.g.  a script placed in `/etc/periodic/daily` would be run daily)

-Cron jobs listed in `/etc/crontabs/nginx` will run as the `nginx` user; scripts in `/etc/periodic/` dirs run as root.
-You can preface commands with `as-nginx` to run them as the nginx user.
-(Note: the templates for scripts to be placed in `/etc/periodic` *must* have their executable bit set in order to run.)
+Cron jobs listed in the  `/etc/crontabs/nginx` file will run as the `nginx` user; scripts in `/etc/periodic/` dirs run as root.
+You can preface commands in those scripts with `as-nginx` to run them as the nginx user.
+(Note: the templates for scripts to be placed in `/etc/periodic` *must* have their executable bit set in order to run!)

-As always, these configuration files can be generated by mounting templates in `/tpl` or including a `conf-tpl/` directory in the root of your codebase.
+As always, these configuration files can be generated by mounting templates in `/tpl` or via a `DOCKERIZE_TEMPLATES ` directory inside your codebase.